smartyhouses/shy-sh/README.md

 Options

-- -i Interactive mode [default false if a prompt is passed else false]
+- -i Interactive mode [default false if a prompt is passed else true]
+- -a Ask confirmation before executing scripts [default false]
 - --configure Configure LLM
 - --help Show this message and exit.